gawel/aiocron/README.rst

 From Dec 31, 2024, ``aiocron`` has switched from ``croniter`` to ``cronsim`` for cron expression parsing (`PR #39 <https://github.com/gawel/aiocron/pull/39>`_).
-Please ensure that your cron expressions are valid in ``cornsim``.
+Please ensure that your cron expressions are valid in ``cronsim``.
 For a comparison of features between ``croniter`` and ``cronsim``, refer to `cronsim documentation <https://github.com/cuu508/cronsim?tab=readme-ov-file#cron-expression-feature-matrix>`_.